30 examples of ranking survey questions

 If you want to know what your customers or employees think, there are few better ways to find out than using surveys.

-In this article, we’ll look at what these questions are, explain why you should use them, and provide nine examples of ranking survey questions that can help you gather the information you need.
+In this article, we’ll look at what these questions are, explain why you should use them, and provide 30 examples of rank questions that can help you gather the information you need.

 What are ranking survey questions?

-Ranking questions are a specific type of survey question that asks respondents to rank a list of items in order of preference.
+As noted above, a ranking question is a specific type of survey question that asks respondents to arrange a list of items in order, according to their own preferences.

 Ranking questions aren’t perfect, though, says Will Mellor, director of surveys at B2B platform GLG.
 “What is the difference between first place and second place?” he asks.
 “How about third place and fourth place?
 Perhaps a respondent is equally passionate about their first- and second-place rankings and they have to flip the proverbial coin to decide.
 Then they get further down the list, and third place is still strong, but fourth place is barely worth a second look.”